 Gratuity is calculated on the basis of the continuous service rendered by the employee, for every completed year of service or part in excess of six months at the rate of fifteen days wages last drawn.
-The maximum amount of gratuity allowed under the Act is ₹10 lakhs with effect from 08.04.2010.
-This has been increased from ₹3,50,000/- which was the maximum amount payable as gratuity from 24.09.1997 to 07.04.2010.
+The maximum amount of gratuity allowed under the Act is ₹20 lakhs with effect from 29.03.2018.

-Formula for calculation of gratuity = Last wage drawn x 15/26 x completed years of service In calculation of gratuity one month is taken as 26 days.
+Formula for calculation of gratuity = Last wage drawn x 15/26 x completed years of service

+In calculation of gratuity one month is taken as 26 days.